One of the 7 Natural Wonders of the World

 - Safari is a bit of a hit and miss

-Tip – bring an umbrella.
+Tip – bring an umbrella, good footwear and a sweater.

 Personally, I love both seasons and the bits in between!
 It’a been a fascinating watch, observing the Zambezi River as it rises and then drops, noting the changes in the landscape and seeing the birds and occasional wildlife, that wander into town.